reactioncommerce/reaction/docs/developer/methods.md

 Meteor.call "updateVariants", variants
 ```

-updateVaraints takes a whole variant array object and updates the included fields.
+updateVariants takes a whole variant array object and updates the included fields.

 ## Order Methods
-All order related server methods can be found in _/reaction-core/server/methods/orders.js_
+All order related Meteor methods can be found in [/reaction-core/server/methods/orders.js](https://github.com/reactioncommerce/reaction-core/server/methods/orders.js)

-ReactionCore version **0.9.0.** has the following methods for Orders.
-They happen sequentially based on the workflow order.
-There are 17 different methods being called during the order process.

-#### Order Methods Listed Sequentially in terms of the workflow:
+### orders/inventoryAdjust

-1) **orders/inventoryAjust** is called when the customer places an order.
+Called when the customer places an order.
 It's triggered by entering a credit card that that is not declined and clicking the check out button.
 The function loops through each Product in an order and adjusts the quantity for that product variant.

 ```javascript
   ReactionCore.Collections.Products.update({